 PHASE 1: From the pass, leave the trail and head east up easy grassy slopes.
-However, the terrain will soon turn to steep, loose scree.
+However, the terrain will soon turn to scree.
 This will become a difficult stretch as you slog up the steep and loose slopes.
-Your best bet is to more or less follow the GPS track as it zigzags up the slope.
+Your best option is to more or less follow the GPS track as it zigzags up the slope.
 You will discover that you can take some shortcuts and variations, but you should always keep the track close by.
-It's easy to get confused in this area.
-Some climbers have reported getting cliffed out by taking wrong turns.
+It is easy to get confused in this area.
 As you near the ledge system, the track will turn to the left and head for the corner.
 You will reach the West Side Ledge just before you turn the corner.
 There is a cairn here marking the start of the famous Mount Cleveland Ledge Walk.
 This is the end of Phase 1.

 PHASE 2: Turn the corner and begin walking north on the West Side Ledge.
 The ledge is generally easy to follow as it gradually ascends towards the Cross-Over Notch (CON).
 From a distance, the ledge may look dangerous and exposed.
 But in reality, on a clear day, the ledge walk requires little more than a pair of steady feet and a little gusto.
 The West Side Ledge is definitely less exposed than the East Side Ledge, and is fairly easy to traverse.
 There is one notch in the ledge that you must cross, but it isn’t too difficult.
 As you near the CON, you will notice a rock cairn on the ledge.
-This is your cue to descend off the ledge.
+This is your signal to descend off the ledge.
 If you continue on, the ledge soon narrows and becomes exposed.
-Some climbers have traversed this narrow ledge directly over to the CON, but that is not recommended.
-Descend off the ledge about 40' to another rock cairn.
-Turn right and begin a level traverse north over fairly easy terrain towards a gully that will lead you to the CON.
+Some climbers have traversed this narrow ledge directly over to the CON, but that is a risky proposition.
+Descend off the ledge about 30' to another rock cairn.
+Turn right and begin a fairly level traverse north towards a gully that will lead you to the CON.
 The Class 3 gully is steep and loose.
 Climb up the gully to the CON.
 You will get your first view of Mount Cleveland from here.
 This is the end of Phase 2.

-PHASE 4: From the saddle, you will notice a beaten path on top of the rocks that heads north towards Mount Cleveland.
+PHASE 5: From the saddle, you will notice a beaten path on top of the rocks that heads north towards Mount Cleveland.
 Take the path and head north towards the obvious Red Band.
 The route is easy to the Red Band.
-Once you get the Red Band, you will have to start scrambling.
+However, once you get to the Red Band, you will have to start scrambling.
 There is a cairned route through here, although I suspect there is more than one way through the rocks.
 We found an ascending ledge on the right side of the ridge.
 Slayden’s GPS track might aid you through this section, but we didn’t use it.
 We just followed the cairns and made our way through.
 This section involves some Class 3 scrambling.
-Once you are past this rocky section, the going is easy until you come to the black talus.
+Once you are past this rocky section, the going is easy until you come to the black talus slope.
 The talus is not easy to climb.
 It is steep and loose in places, and the rocks can shift.
-It would be easy to slip and get hurt here.
 Continue up the talus until you reach the south summit.
-Here you will get your first view of the true summit in the distance.
-This is the end of Phase 4.
+Here you will get your first view of the true summit.
+This is the end of Phase 5.

-PHASE 5: From the south summit, the route is obvious.
+PHASE 6: From the south summit, the route is obvious.
 Continue north up the now easy, gradual summit plateau.
 The summit cairn will soon appear in the distance.
-Make the final push to the summit, where you can enjoy the magnificent views.
+Make the final push to the summit, where you can enjoy the alpine views.

 Hiking distance and elevation gain from Goat Haunt: 10 miles, 6,500'.